Last Updated on January 2, 2021 by Michael Vega

 All tablets offer pressure sensitivity, but only the medium or high-end models present the tilt and rotation sensitivity.

-As I have mentioned earlier for the tilt support, it is optional.
+As I have mentioned earlier the tilt support, is optional.

 But having it is as its advantages.
 Thanks to the rotation sensitivity, artists can have a much better simulation to tracing much like brushes, markers, etc. So, you can recreate better and more realistic strokes on the tablet.